-When you are in Pekin, you'll notice that it is more blue-collar than most other communities in America.
-41.48% of Pekin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Pekin is generally considered to be a blue-collar town.
+41.48% of the Pekin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Pekin is a town of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Pekin who work in office and administrative support (16.27%), sales jobs (11.18%), and management occupations (7.79%).

 Also of interest is that Pekin has more people living here who work in computers and math than 95% of the places in the US.